move about in space. This is

 present for the future, I define humanity, in the universal tongue of

-mathematics and mechanics, to be the time-bindingclass of life.”28
+mathematics and mechanics, to be the time-binding

 everywhere.
 It is in all that activity that we so innocently call progress.
 It is the very